codeweb123/recipesapp/README.md

 # recipesapp

-FoodStories recipe app is a Ruby on Rails application that uses OAuth and OmniAut to login to providers wuch as Github, Facebook and Google.
+FoodStories recipe app is a Ruby on Rails application that uses OAuth and OmniAuth to login to providers such as Github, Facebook and Google.
 The app helps you keep track of all your recipes in a single location with features to sort by ingredients, users or recipe names.

 ## Installing <recipesapp>